Your ProtonMail Professional Account is secured by an organization password that is associated with your organization key.

-ProtonMail Professional Accounts protect the emails of your organization by using end-to-end encryption.
-This is achieved using a master encryption key called the Organization Key which nobody other than the administrators of your organization has access to.
+ProtonMail Professional Accounts use end-to-end encryption to secure emails.
+This is achieved using a master encryption key called the organization key, which nobody other than the administrators of your organization has access to.

-The Organization Key is protected by a Organization Password that is only known to the administrators of your organization.
-Because we do not know the Organization Password, we cannot read any of the emails associated with your organization.
+Your organization key is protected by an organization password that is only known to the administrators of your organization.
+Because we do not know the organization password, we cannot read any of the emails associated with your organization.

 - Adding a new administrator to your organization

-Any administrator can change the Organization Password.
-When this is done, it is the responsibility of each administrator to share the new Organization Password with all other administrators.
+Any administrator can change the organization password.
+When this is done, it is the responsibility of each administrator to share the new organization password with all other administrators.